Back to All Events

 Enjoy a relaxing evening of free-flowing fine wine by Highway 12 Winery, a riveting talk by a specialist in their field, and the great company of like-minded outdoor lovers while aboard the iconic paddleboat, the Tahoe Gal.

-Tickets are $60 per person and include the cruise and a guided program.
+Tickets are $60 per person and include the cruise, wine, and a guided program.
 Dinner is available, with menu items ranging from $12 to $25 (e.g., sandwiches, salads, and small plates).
 A cash bar will be available.
 Seats are limited, so a reservation is required.
-This is a fundraiser with proceeds benefiting the many great works of the Sierra State Parks Foundation.
+Proceeds benefit the many great works of the Sierra State Parks Foundation.

 We highly recommend guests arrive at 5:30 pm as the boat leaves sharply at 6 pm!
 We predict the boat will return to the docks at 8:30 pm.